BBC One has announced new drama Time with Sean Bean and Stephen Graham.

 Sean Bean added: “Getting to be involved in a Jimmy McGovern drama again is a real privilege and it will be great to be reunited with Stephen.
 Mark Hebden is another of Jimmy’s complex and superbly written characters and I am looking forward to bringing him to life on screen.”

 Stephen Graham commented: “It is an absolute honour to be working with Jimmy again, I’m feeling blessed.
 I’m excited to be working with Lewis as I have heard so many incredible things about him as a director, I can’t wait to get stuck in.
 Of course, I am made up to be back on set with Sean.”

 Piers Wenger, Controller of BBC Drama, said: “Jimmy has a unique style of creating thought-provoking dramas which tell raw and emotional stories, and Time is exactly that.
 With Sean and Stephen in lead roles, Jimmy and Lewis behind the camera, Time is a shining example of British drama talent at its best.”

-Filming will take place in Liverpool later in 2020.
+Filming is taking part in Liverpool in 2020.

 An air date will be announced in due course.